NativeScript/angular-perf-metrics/README.md

 NativeScript empowers JavaScript with native platform APIs which means it also works with Angular in delightful ways.

-For example, you can use your Angular skills to build rich iOS and Android experiences without ever leaving your TypeScript driven codebase.
+For example, you can use your Angular skills to build rich Android and iOS experiences without ever leaving your TypeScript driven codebase.

 To better illustrate what is meant by this, let's cover a few comparisons between standard web targeted Angular apps vs. NativeScript enabled Angular apps targeting iOS and Android platforms.

 ## Bootstrap

 Web apps usually don't have to worry about the browser lifecycle, as the flow is pretty simple:

 1. load page
 2. user interacts with page
 3. leave page

-The user can even have multiple copies of the same application open.
+The user can even have multiple copies of the same application open across different browser tabs or windows.
 If the application is open, some UI is showing.

 Mobile apps are a bit different.

-The app can be launched in the background, for example we can exit the app UI while the app itself is still running, the app may be in the background, whereby other lifecycle details may need to be taken into consideration by the developer.
+The app can be launched in the background.
+In other words, we can exit the app UI while the app itself is still running, the app may be in the background, whereby other lifecycle details may need to be taken into consideration by the developer.

-To make this a bit more clear, let's look at the differences in bootstrapping:
+To make this a bit more clear, let's look at the differences in app bootstrap:

 ### Angular Web Bootstrap